 In January 2002, the Sheboygan County Highway Department announced plans for “reconstruction” of County Road A, a part of the race circuits.
 The project called for straightening, widening, and leveling the road, changing its historic character.
 Broad-based opposition to the project sprang up immediately.
 Throughout 2002 and 2003 the opposition circulated petitions and filed protests with the County Transportation Committee and the County Board of Supervisors, but the Highway Department continued with its plan.
-By the spring of 2004 the Highway Department began removing trees along the right-of-way to prepare for the next summer’s construction.
-Protests escalated in March, when the Road America Board of Directors voted and approved a resolution “… to preserve and protect the original road configuration.”
+By the spring of 2004 the Highway Department, undeterred, began removing trees along the right-of-way to prepare for the next summer’s construction.
+Protests escalated in March, when the Road America Board of Directors voted and approved a resolution “… to preserve and protect the original road configurations.”
 In April, the Milwaukee Region SCCA (Sports Car Club of America) asked the County for a halt to the project.
 Although the Highway Department had been advised of the existence of the race circuits, they seemed indifferent to the requests for preservation.

 Since the County’s funding plan for reconstruction on the historic circuit included the use of Federal highway funding, the project fell under the provisions of the National Historic Preservation Act.
 The Act was adopted by Congress to prevent the destruction of historically significant structures and sites.
 Early in 2004, acting for HRC, Road America filed a formal request for a Determination of Eligibility for preservation of the historic circuits under the Preservation Act.
 In July 2004, the historic circuits were declared eligible for preservation and all construction activity was suspended.